pantheon-systems/documentation/source/content/guides/decoupled/overview/05-support.md

 * Consultation on administration, configuration, performance, or security.

+### Support Offering

+The table below provides an overview of the detailed support scope above.

-### How do I File a Bug or Get Support?
+## How do I File a Bug or Get Support?

 Pantheon has a limited scope of support for early access products.
-For assistance with your decoupled site you can email helpdesk@pantheon.io.
+For assistance with your Front-End Site you can email helpdesk@pantheon.io.
 You will receive a response within one business day.

 Visit us during [Pantheon Office Hours](https://pantheon.io/developers/office-hours) or connect with us on [Slack in the #front-end-frameworks channel](https://pantheon-community.slack.com/archives/C01DXGMFZFB/p1660599669269709) to ask questions about decoupled architecture or get help with a Pantheon Front-End Site.